Scybin/scyboard/README.md

 - Solder the MCU jumper pads on the *same* (top) side of the PCB where the MCU wis mounted.
 - Solder the JST battery connector jumpper pads on the *opposite* (back) side of the PCB where the MCU is mounted.

+I built my keyboard using the 3D printed bottom case, which requires M2x3 screws and knurled insert nuts.
+To mount the PCB directly to the case, use the 3D printed M2x3 spacers between the screw and PCB for each hole.

+You can replace the nuts and spacers by using standoffs and taller screws on both sides of the standoff.
+I included files for a plate if you decide to go this route.
+I find that the switches stay in place well without the plate.
+It is also easier to disassemble keyboard without the plate.

 <a name="firmware"></a>
 ## 💾 Firmware